vsariola/sointu/README.md

     and right channels.
 See [this example](tests/test_oscillat_unison.asm).
   - **Supports 32 and 64 bit builds**.
 The 64-bit version is done with minimal changes to get it work, mainly for the future prospect of running the MIDI instrument in 64-bit mode.
-All the tests are passing so it seems to work.
+All tests are passing so it seems to work.
-  - **Supports both Windows and Linux**.
-Currently, all the tests are compiling on Windows and Linux, both 32-bit and 64-bit, and the tests are passing on 64-bit Linux, tested on WSL.
-32-bit executables don't run on WSL, so those remain to be tested.
+  - **Supports Windows, Linux and MacOS**.
+On all three 64-bit platforms, all tests are passing.
+Additionally, all tests are passing on windows 32.
   - **Compiling as a library**.
 The API is very rudimentary, a single function render, and between calls, the user is responsible for manipulating the synth state in a similar way as the actual player does (e.g. triggering/